lunaweb/rails-style-guide/README.md

     In order to convert this to a URL-friendly value, `parameterize` should be called on the string.
 The `id` of the object needs to be at the beginning so that it can be found by the `find` method of ActiveRecord.

-  * Use the `friendly_id` gem.
-It allows creation of human-readable URLs by using some descriptive attribute of the model instead of its `id`.

-        ```Ruby
-        class Person
-          extend FriendlyId
-          friendly_id :name, use: :slugged
-        end
-        ```

-        Check the [gem documentation](https://github.com/norman/friendly_id) for more information about its usage.
+    NOTE: Find asolution to keep backends url simples

 ## Migrations

 * Keep the `schema.rb` (or `structure.sql`) under version control.
 * Use `rake db:schema:load` instead of `rake db:migrate` to initialize an empty database.
 * Use `rake db:test:prepare` to update the schema of the test database.
 * Enforce default values in the migrations themselves instead of in the application layer.

-    ```Ruby
+    ```
     # bad - application enforced default value
     def amount
       self[:amount] or 0